simonanana/CSI300-Futures-ML-Prediction/data/README.md

 This directory contains the datasets used across the three prediction tasks. **Full datasets are not included** in this repository due to licensing restrictions.
 Sample files (first 20 rows) are provided to illustrate the schema.

+## Data Source

+All data are derived from the **CSI 300 Index Futures (IF)** continuous main contract, sourced from [Wind](https://www.wind.com.cn/) / [CSMAR](https://www.gtarsc.com/) / [Tushare](https://tushare.pro/).
+Daily frequency.

+To reproduce, obtain daily OHLC prices and pre-computed technical indicators for the CSI 300 Index Futures from any of the above providers, covering 2015-01-01 through 2025-04-30.

 ## Descriptive Statistics

 The `descriptive_statistics/` directory contains exploratory data analysis (EDA) outputs that characterize the CSI 300 futures dataset prior to modeling.
 These are organized into two levels: